Here is a look at some of the technology Datex used to develop an adaptable, state-of-the-art user friendly warehouse management system.

 Using Workflow Designer, Datex can model business processes including specific business logic that may need to change periodically.
 Datex FootPrint WMS also utilizes advanced business logic, requiring workflow execution to vary based upon differing circumstances.
 The automated processes are highly accurate and efficient and are built to be specific to each client’s specifications.

 Microsoft Windows Workflow Foundation has the ability to save workflow’s data to a persistent medium like SQL Server and unloads the workflow from memory, then reload it after it receives a message or after a specific period of time.
-Removing idle workflows form memory allows the workflow engine to greatly increase the number of active workflows that the system can handle, increasing system scalability.
+Removing idle workflows from memory allows the workflow engine to greatly increase the number of active workflows that the system can handle, increasing system scalability.

 Here are some of the other features Microsoft Windows Workflow Foundation (WF)